 RENAME old_name to new_name;

-Comments can be written in SQL in three ways:
+Comments can be written in SQL in two ways:

 --this is a single line comment